-SW 596 Independent Study (2-3 Hours) This is an individually directed intensive study in an area of social work practice which is selected by the student.
-The independent study selection is made in accordance with the curriculum plan of the M.S.W.
-Program and is approved by the student's faculty advisor and the Master of Social Work Program Director.
+SW 596 Independent Study (2-3 Hours).
+This is an individually directed intensive study in an area of social work practice which the student selects.
+The independent study selection is made in accordance with the curriculum plan of the MSW Program.
+It is approved by the student's faculty advisor and the Master of Social Work Program Director.